-Patients Age: 78 Admission Date: 11/01/2017 Admitted From: Veteran Affairs Medical Center Discharge Date: 11/29/2017 Discharged To: Assisted Living Center Length of Stay: 28 days Reason for Stay: COPD, History of falling, Abnormalities of gait and mobility How did this patient hear about Rehabilitation Center at Jupiter Gardens?
+Patients Age: 78 Admission Date: 11/01/2017 Admitted From: Veteran Affairs Medical Center Discharge Date: 11/29/2017 Discharged To: Assisted Living Center Length of Stay: 28 days Reason for Stay: COPD, History of falling, Abnormalities of gait and mobility How did this patient hear about Jupiter Rehabilitation and Healthcare Center?
 Hospital Case Manager

-How did this patient hear about The Rehabilitation Center at Jupiter Gardens?
+How did this patient hear about Jupiter Rehabilitation and Healthcare Center?

-The patient heard about The Rehabilitation Center at Jupiter Gardens through the VA Medical Center.
+The patient heard about Jupiter Rehabilitation and Healthcare Center through the VA Medical Center.

-Frederick Gras was admitted to The Rehabilitation Center at Jupiter Gardens on November 1, 2017.
+Frederick Gras was admitted to Jupiter Rehabilitation and Healthcare Center on November 1, 2017.
 Just prior, he had splurged and picked up an extra-topping, extra-special take-out pizza from his favorite venue, but never got the chance to eat his delicious pizza; he experienced a fall in the parking lot.
 Fred’s injury caused him severe knee pain, requiring an immobilizer, limiting his independence and causing him a lack of mobility without support.

 “I thought that I was being moved rapidly from the VA and I didn’t know what to expect from here.
 I did not have all my wits about me when I first came here.
 I met you [Justin], the nurses and Joy, the unit manager.
 I was brought to my room and all the nurses were making me comfortable.
 In the morning, they got me up for therapy.
 I did not think I was ready for therapy, but they said I was; as always they knew best.